🦀 Learning Rust

 Function Declarations

-The fn keyword is used to declare a new function
+keyword is used to declare a new functionFunctions and their arguments are declared using

-Parameters must have explicitly set types.
+🐍Parameters must have explicitly set types.

-Rust programs specify a main() function as their entry point.
+function as their entry point.
 This is an industry convention that goes way back and is used in many other languages.
-We don’t show it in every example, but it will be there in every Rust application you ever write.
+We don’t show it in every example, but it will be there in every Rust application you ever write.Return Types

-The skinny arrow -> indicates the return type.
+The skinny arrow

-By ommiting a semicolon, we tell the compiler evalute this as an expression
+blocks in Rust use their last expression as a return value.By ommiting a semicolon, we tell the compiler evalute this as an expression

 Closures